rodellison/AWSMusicMan2/README.md

 #App settings
 AppTitle=<title of application, displayed in the Alexa console cards>
-LargeImageUrl=<URL of larger 546px .png graphic used for display in Alexa console cards>
+LargeImageUrl=<URL of larger 546px .png graphic used for display in Alexa console standard cards>
-SmallImageUrl=<URL of smaller 340px .png graphic used for display in Alexa console cards>
+SmallImageUrl=<URL of smaller 340px .png graphic used for display in Alexa console standard cards>
-ActionImageUrl=<URL to very small graphic image which will show at the bottom of all Alexa console cards>
 ```